 The COVID-19 pandemic has influenced disaster response around the world.
 Several disasters have occurred throughout the world since the pandemic began.

 The COVID-19 pandemic has influenced disaster response around the world.
 Several disasters have occurred throughout the world since the pandemic began with cyclones in India, hurricanes in the Atlantic and fires in Canada being just three examples.
-While there is an immediate local disaster response, there are significantly less volunteers than normal (Montano).
+While there is immediate local disaster response, there are significantly fewer volunteers than normal (Montano).
 This can mean that it is impossible to meet the needs of disaster survivors.
-This is partially because most volunteers are older individuals who are at higher risk for the virus (and as such they can’t participate in person this year) and partially because of disaster fatigue (Flavelle).
+This is partial because most volunteers are older individuals who are at higher risk for the virus (and as such, they can’t participate in person this year) and partially because of disaster fatigue (Flavelle).

 Disaster fatigue occurs when you consume large doses of disaster-related news.
 This can cause a host of physical challenges as well as foster increased cynicism, decreased compassion and empathy as well as an increased sense of hopelessness (Fattal).
 Disasters have quadrupled in their frequency around the world to roughly 400 per year and the constant exposure to current events can activate our brain’s fight or flight response.
 The causes our body to secrete both cortisol and adrenaline to help cope.
 This process, when it occurs repeatedly, can cause our adrenal glands to become fatigued.